ceejbot/skyrim-modding/slides.md

 - so much!
 Skyrim, modern C++, that I can still learn fast when I need to
 - Rust > C++ (but they go well together)
 - Windows needs a great text editor
+- Skyrim is a platform for focused game dev
 - Skyrim did in fact fix my bad mood

 ---